 The MacBook Air will start shipping in another two weeks.
-It will be after that we see if the machine lives up to the hype and claims – particularly in regard to battery life.
+It will be after that we see if the machine lives up to the hype and claims — particularly with regard to battery life in real world use.

 Latest posts by John Le Fevre (see all)